feedaty/Feedaty_Badge-Magento2/README.md

  # bin/magento module:enable Feedaty_Badge

 ```
- consolle ask to run setup:di:compile command, some times you can avoid enter this command
+ console ask to run setup:di:compile command, some times you can avoid enter this command
  if you enter "setup:di:compile" command, don't forget to check permissions to
  "path/to/your/magento-root-dir/var" directory, otherwise a zend exeption rise
  because magento can't write cache in var directory.